munkhbolde/advaiya/README.md

 ## [Advaiya](https://www.advaiya.com/)
-A prototype for continues scrolling for a list UI.
+A prototype for continuous scrolling for a list UI.

 ### Install dependencies
   ```$ make init```